 3. Amino acids have a ‘twist,’

 referred to as being “right-handed” or “left-handed.”
-The fewer than 20 amino
+The amino

 acids created by Miller-Urey were equally divided between “right-handed” and “left-handed.”